 Receivables are recognized in the period we ship the product or provide the service.
 Payment terms on invoiced amounts are based on contractual terms with each customer.
 When we receive consideration, or such consideration is unconditionally due, prior to transferring goods or services to the customer under the terms of a sales contract, we record deferred revenue, which represents a contract liability.
 We recognize a contract liability as net sales once control of goods and/or services have been transferred to the customer and all revenue recognition criteria have been met and any constraints have been resolved.
 We defer the product costs until recognition of the related revenue occurs.

 Assets Recognized from Costs to Obtain a Contract with a Customer

 We recognize an asset for the incremental costs of obtaining a contract with a customer if it expects the benefit of those costs to be longer than one year.
-We have concluded that no material costs have been incurred to obtain and fulfill our FASB Accounting Standards Codification, or ASC 606 contracts, meet the capitalization criteria, and as such, there are no material costs deferred and recognized as assets on the consolidated balance sheet at December 28, 2019 or December 29, 2018.
+We have concluded that no material costs have been incurred to obtain and fulfill our FASB Accounting Standards Codification, or ASC 606 contracts, meet the capitalization criteria, and as such, there are no material costs deferred and recognized as assets on the consolidated balance sheet at January 2, 2021 or December 28, 2019.

-Revenue recognized for Company contracts - $32,136 and $32,459 for the 52 weeks ended December 28, 2019 and December 29, 2018, respectively.
+Revenue recognized for Company contracts - $31,518 and $32,136 for the years ended January 2, 2021 and December 28, 2019, respectively.
 Byproduct revenue is non-contract revenue and amounts for Byproduct revenue have been excluded from Revenue recognized for Company contracts for all periods presented.

 Shipping and Handling